Tokushima Airport

-Tokushima Awaodori Airport (徳島阿波おどり空港, Tokushima Awa-odori kūkō) is a joint civil-military public airport in Matsushige, Tokushima, Japan, near the city of Tokushima.
+Tokushima Awaodori Airport (徳島阿波おどり空港, Tokushima Awa-odori kūkō) is a joint civil-military airport in Matsushige, Tokushima Prefecture, Japan, near the city of Tokushima.

 In addition to scheduled passenger operations, the airport is the base of the Japan Maritime Self-Defense Force Tokushima Air Training Group of 202nd Naval Air Training Squadron equipped with Beechcraft TC-90.
 There are also UH-60J Search and Rescue aircraft of one flight which detached from JMSDF 72 Squadron.
 As a result, it is the busiest airport in Shikoku by aircraft operations, with around 15,000 takeoffs and landings each year.
 The Japan Ground Self-Defense Force established the 14 Squadron flying at least two Fuji UH-1J and one Kawasaki OH-6D by mid-April 2010 at the airport.